Specialist Experience and Skills

 - Social stories;

-- Developing a learning routine, e.g. school timetable, to enhance confidence and independence;
+- How to develop a personalised and targeted learning routine, e.g. study timetable, to enhance confidence and independence in setting own targets;

 - Coaching in I.T. skills for effective learning: Read and Write Gold; typing classes to improve computer keyboard use;